 The TODAY formula in Google Sheets allows you to insert today’s date in Google Sheets.
 The formula is dynamic, so you don’t have to enter the syntax repeatedly into your spreadsheet.
 The date updates every time you refresh, reopen, or make changes to the spreadsheet.

-The function has no parameters and can be nested into another Google Sheets function.
+- The function has no parameters and can be nested into other Google Sheets functions.

 - The TODAY formula is volatile and can hurt the performance of the spreadsheet if there are too many instances.

-- The TODAY formula only provides the current date.
-It does not show the time.
-To do this, you will have to use the NOW function.
+- The TODAY formula only provides the current date, not the time (=NOW).

-You can use the TODAY formula to get Google Sheets’ automatic date for the current day.
-Here is how to use the formula:
+Use the TODAY formula to provide an automatic date for the current day.

-- Input an Equals (=) sign to start the function.
+- Click on the cell of your choice and input an Equals (=) sign to start the function.

-- Enter the main part of the formula, which is TODAY( in this case.
+- Enter the main part of the formula, which is TODAY( with an open parenthesis.

-- As the function has no parameters, add a closing bracket to finish the formula.
+- Because the function has no parameters, add a closing bracket to finish the formula.

 - Press the Enter key to execute the formula.

-- Click on the cell where you wish to enter the formula.
+- Click on the cell of your choice.

-- Enter the initial part of the EDATE formula, which is =EDATE(.
+- Enter the initial part of the EDATE formula: =EDATE(

-- Now, for the first parameter, we will input TODAY().
-There is no need to put an equal sign before the start of any other formulas that are nested into the original formula.
+- For the first parameter, I’ll input TODAY().
+I don’t need to put an equal sign before the start of any other formulas if they’re nested within the original formula.

 - Add a comma to separate the parameters.

-- Now, add the second parameter, which defines the months you want to add or subtract from the date in the first parameter.
-In this case, we write the parameter as 8.
+- Add the second parameter.
+In this case, the months you want to add/subtract from the date in the first parameter.
+In this case, I’d write the parameter as 8.

-- Now, enter a closing bracket to finish the formula and press Enter.
+- Enter a closing bracket to finish the formula and press Enter.

-- A new window will open, allowing you to set your own custom format.
-Select a format from the list or click on the arrow in the textbox towards the top of the window.
+- In the dropdown, you can select a format from the list or click on the arrow in the textbox (towards the top of the window).

 - A smaller menu will show the various elements you can add to the date.
-In this example, we want our date to be in the mm/dd/yyyy format.
-In the menu, we select Month first.
+In this example, I want the date to be in the mm/dd/yy format.
+In the menu, I will select Month first.

 - Repeat the previous step to add the other elements of the date.

-- After adding the dates, you can also change the format in which the dates are displayed.
-To do this, click on the specific element and choose the desired display format.
-In this example, we wish to display the month using the first three letters, which is why we will choose the Month as abbreviation option.
+- You can also choose the desired display format.
+In this example, I want to display the month using the first three letters, so I’ll choose the month with an abbreviation option.

-- After making the changes, click on the green Apply button to save the changes.
+- After making the changes, click “Apply” to save the changes.